 Slightly paraphrased question from my classmate Mark;

-My answer which has come from several ideas that I have been working on for a few years that I recorded as an end goal based on a fantasy Beveridge 2.0 report, including the ‘five giants’ ( think the 5 elephants in the room) as of a consequence of a 21st century established neoliberal society, namely the UK.
-Very broad, but the main point being how do you convince that the stick of RC will benefit the nervous middle (50-90 percentile) and suspicious asset wealthy (top 10%).
+My response stems from ideas I’ve been developing for a few years, inspired by a theoretical Beveridge 2.0 report.
+This includes addressing the “five giants” of a 21st-century neoliberal society in the UK.
+It’s very broad, but the main point is how you convince people that the stick of RC will benefit the nervous middle (50-90 percentile) and suspicious asset wealth (top 10%).

-“Not all can be commodified for direct profit, but what can should be able to produce unhindered by welfare concerns.
-Thus, “No Apron Strings”
+“Not all can be commodified for direct profit, but what can be produced unhindered by welfare concerns will be measurably more efficient in final output.
+A sick hungry workforce is absent in mind and body.

 On the 4th of November I had a lecture on Neoliberalism, a term that I have a rough grasp as to its meaning as we all live in a neoliberal world in most of the northern hemisphere, this is the present ‘normative common sense’ of our economy and social individualistic aspirations.